rpashev/weather-app-react/README.md

 A responsive single page application allowing registered users to track the weather for multiple locations and view a weather map with different layers like temperature, precipitation, wind, etc. Built with React and Tailwind, it was fun incorporating a map and different charts, visualising the weather condtions.
 This app is built with the MERN stack - Mongo/Express/React/Node and is employing the Open Weather API.

-The backend API is part of a larger API that I have built.
-Here you can find the **[REST API](https://github.com/rpashev/journal-app-REST)** for the app.
+The backend API is part of a larger API that I have built for another app.
+Here you can find the **[REST API](https://github.com/rpashev/journal-app-REST)**

 > Live demo **[HERE](https://weather-app-react-tw.netlify.app/)**